 Modern Mural Art

 Even so, wall painting during the modern era includes two notable highpoints.
 First, the Mexican murals of Diego Rivera (1886-1957), David Alfaro Siqueiros (1896-1974) and Jose Clemente Orozco (1883-1949), which led to a revival of public fresco painting in Mesoamerica.
 This movement influenced the use of murals in America by the Social Realism school, during the 1930s and 40s, notably by the socially aware painter Ben Shahn (1898-1969).
 These American mural decorations - mostly for public buildings - were commissioned by the Federal Arts Project.
 Second, the upsurge in Graffiti art (Street or Aerosol Art), which blossomed especially in America - Philadelphia, then New York - where it morphed into a major type of urban contemporary art.
-The most famous street graffiti muralists included Jean-Michel Basquiat (1960-88) and Keith Haring (1958-90) - later joined in the 1980s by mural artists like Graham Rust and Rainer Maria Latzke, and in the 1990s by Banksy - now believed to be Robert Banks, or Robin Gunningham.
+The most famous New York street graffiti muralists include Jean-Michel Basquiat (1960-88), Keith Haring (1958-90) and David Wojnarowicz (1954-92) - later joined in the 1980s by mural artists like Graham Rust and Rainer Maria Latzke, and in the 1990s by Banksy - now believed to be Robert Banks, or Robin Gunningham.
 Major exhibitions of "Street Art" were held at The Tate Gallery London (2008) and the Grand Palais in Paris (2009).